TALK TO SALES

 Below are workplace software programs to help you manage the RTO process:

-• Desk booking software: Employees don’t have to sit in the same spot whenever they are in the office.
-This software allows them to reserve a desk to use on an hourly or daily basis, whether that be next to their team or in a quiet location for heads-down work.
+• Desk booking software: Employees don’t have to sit in the same spot when they’re in the office.
+This software allows them to reserve a desk to use on an hourly or daily basis, whether that be next to their entire team or in a quiet location for heads-down work.

 • Room booking software: Teams or large groups can reserve meeting rooms in advance or on the spot from their mobile device when they’re in the office.

-• Hybrid work scheduling: Scheduling tool allows employees under a hybrid work policy to view who’s in the office on what days, reserve their days to come into the office, and invite others to join on specific days for onsite collaboration.
+• Hybrid work scheduling: Scheduling tools allow employees under a hybrid work policy to view who’s in the office on what days, reserve their days to come into the office, and invite others to join on specific days for onsite collaboration.

-• Wayfinding applications: These applications help employees quickly locate people, offices, or conference rooms from their laptops or mobile devices.
+• Wayfinding applications: These apps help employees quickly locate people, offices, or conference rooms from their laptops or mobile devices.

-• Workplace analytics programs: These allow you to track various aspects of the employee’s office experience.
-They provide detailed insights into office attendance, how employees use their office space, and other work areas.
+• Workplace analytics programs: These allow you to track various employee metrics of your staff’s office experience.
+They provide detailed insights into office attendance, badge swipes, and how employees use their workspace and other areas.

 5. Implement your policy slowly and be realistic

-Moving from remote work to the office is bound to frustrate some people.
-Not all your staff will like the change, and you may experience backlash from employees.
-While you can’t please everyone, you can implement your RTO policy slowly to give your workers time to adjust.
+Moving from a remote role to the office is bound to frustrate some people.
+Some of your staff will like the change, but you may also experience backlash from employees.
+While you can’t please everyone, slowly implementing your RTO policy will give your staff time to adjust.

 For example, suggest one day back in the office per week for a certain period of time and then add more days later if necessary.
-A gradual return policy will help your employees get acclimated easier and reduce the risk of in-office burnout.
+A gradual return policy will help employees acclimate more efficiently and reduce the risk of in-office burnout.

 Keep your employees’ personal schedules and obligations in mind.
-It may take a while for someone to get settled if they’re used to working from home and caring for a child or an elderly parent at the same time.
+It may take a while for someone to get settled if they’re used to working from home and caring for a child or an elderly parent simultaneously.
 The more understanding and communicative you can be about their unique situation, the more they’ll feel valued and appreciated.

 Your original plan to return to the office will likely shift over time as you go along.
-But if implemented with a focus on flexibility and employee satisfaction, you can minimize stress and keep your employees happy.
+But if you focus on flexibility and employee satisfaction, you can reduce stress and keep your employees happy.

 How to improve your benefits package for in-office and remote employees

-Once your employees are back in the office, it’s a good time to review your benefits package.
-A comprehensive benefits package with a variety of perks is critical to recruiting and retaining top talent.
-Better yet, showing your employees that you value them by offering them perks to use at home and in the workplace goes a long way toward improving morale and boosting company culture.
+Once your employees are back in the office, it’s an excellent time to review your benefits package.
+A comprehensive benefits package with various perks is critical to recruiting and retaining top talent.
+Better yet, showing your employees that you value them by offering perks to use at home and work goes a long way toward improving morale, creating high levels of job satisfaction, and boosting company culture.

 Health reimbursement arrangements

-A health reimbursement arrangement (HRA) is an IRS-approved and employer-funded health benefit that allows you to reimburse your employees for their qualifying medical expenses.
+A health reimbursement arrangement (HRA) is an IRS-approved and employer-funded health benefit that allows you to reimburse your employees tax-free for their qualifying medical expenses and sometimes individual health insurance premiums.

 Two popular types of HRAs are the qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA).
-QSEHRAs are designed for organizations with fewer than 50 full-time equivalent employees (FTEs) while ICHRAs are available for employers of any size.
+QSEHRAs are for organizations with fewer than 50 full-time equivalent employees (FTEs), while ICHRAs are available for employers of any size.

-Both options support employees that work from home, onsite, or are fully remote—even for employers with workers in multiple states.
-HRAs are a flexible health benefit option that allows employees to choose the individual health insurance plan that works best for them and their location, empowering them to take control of their health.
+Both options support employees who work onsite or have fully remote roles.
+They even provide health benefits for employers with workers in multiple states.
+HRAs are a flexible health benefit option that allows employees to choose the individual health insurance plan that works best for them and their current location, empowering them to take control of their health.

 Employee stipends

 Stipends are a fixed amount of money offered to employees to help pay for work, wellness, living expenses, and more.
-There’s no limit to the number of stipends you can offer or the amount of money to go along with them.
-Stipends are available to all employees, whether they’re remote, hybrid, or fully in-office.
-Unlike other types of benefits, you can also easily offer stipends to 1099 contractors, or international workers.
+There’s no limit to the number of stipends you can provide or the amount of money that can accompany them.

-For example, you can offer a variety of benefits to your in-office and hybrid employees that are working parents, like commuter benefits, nanny stipends, daycare stipends, or a pet care stipend to support them and their loved ones while they’re at work.
+For example, you can offer various benefits to your in-office and hybrid employees who are working parents, like public transportation, childcare, or pet care stipends to support them and their loved ones while they’re at work.

 Remote companies can offer their employees remote work stipends to purchase necessities for their home office and wellness stipends for items like gym memberships, fitness trackers, and exercise equipment.